 Schedule: The topics covered in this course will be presented in a hybrid format, with flexible use of the class time and video lectures delivered separately on line.
-All classes meetings will take place remotely using Zoom.
+All class meetings, discussion sections, and office hours at the beginning of the quarter (until the university returns to in-class instruction and at the instructor's discretion) will take place remotely using Zoom.
+Zoom recordings will be posted for students who are unable to participate live.
+Later, lectures will be presented in the assigned outdoor classroom and also recorded for video podcasting.
+We may continue holding all discussion sections on Zoom or switch to the classroom with video podcasting.
 The meeting schedule follows.